 Where to Cash Personal Checks Without a Bank Account?

 Try one of the following places where to cash personal checks without a bank account:

-- Issuing bank: The first place to consider when cashing a personal check without a bank account is the issuing bank itself.
-The bank will still ask for an ID.
+- Issuing bank: The first place to consider when cashing a personal check without a bank account is the issuing bank or credit union itself.
+The bank will still ask for valid identification.
 So, get your primary ID or your two secondary IDs ready.
 You may also want to bring your temporary ID card to show that the state has confirmed your identity.
 Since you are not banking at this particular bank – or don’t have your own bank account – you will be paid the amount in cash.
 Always take the necessary precautions on the way home because you will be carrying cash around.

 - Local grocery store: Many local grocery stores and retailers listed above will also cash checks without a bank account; call your nearby store before visiting.
-Many are open weekends and, in some cases, 24 hours a day.
+Many are open on weekends and, in some cases, 24 hours a day, even on federal holidays.
 The financial services desk will pay you in the designated cash amount, so you don’t need a bank account.

 - Payday lender: A payday lender is the most expensive place that cashes checks without an ID.
 A check cashing store is the most expensive option.
 This is a primary financial service offered, they don’t ask many questions, and you get your money fast.
 You’ll likely want to ask about their check cashing fees before going to the place in case it’s a little steep.
 If so, then shop around.
 They justify their higher transaction fees because most check cashing stores are open 24 hours a day; it’s a convenience fee.

-The above options may sound convenient enough, but all of them come with fees.
+The above financial institutions may sound convenient enough, but all of them come with fees.
 You can only cash your check for free at your bank.